Welcome to Switchboard!

 Meg Gibbon is an experienced program manager whose career has focused on instructional design, training and technical assistance, grant management, and monitoring and evaluation.
 Before joining Switchboard, she worked at the IRC managing the Monitoring and Evaluation Technical Assistance (META) Project and serving as a Program Manager for Resource Acquisition.
 Meg is passionate about learning and strives to ensure Switchboard is a trusted, high-quality resource for refugee service providers.
 She holds an MA in French from Middlebury College, specializing in francophone societies, and a BA in Religion from Barnard College, specializing in Islam.

 Jason Crislip is an experienced educator, trainer, and program manager who has worked in the field of refugee resettlement since 2003.
-He comes to Switchboard from the Cultural Orientation Resource Exchange (CORE), where he directed a global CO technical assistance program for over three years.
+He oversees Switchboard, the Cultural Orientation Resource Exchange (CORE), and other learning initiatives within IRC’s Resettlement, Asylum, and Integration (RAI) programs.
 Prior to CORE, Jason worked abroad for 15 years at the Resettlement Support Center for East Asia, the Overseas Processing Entity in West Africa, and as a Peace Corps Volunteer in Ghana.
 He holds a degree in Education from the University of Akron, Ohio.

 Tigest Coleman is a Licensed Clinical Social Worker with over 15 years of experience working with refugees, immigrants, and other forcibly displaced populations in direct service, supervisory, and management positions.
 Prior to joining Switchboard, Tigest worked at Lutheran Community Services (Seattle, WA) in ORR’s Unaccompanied Refugee Minor Program, where she provided countless client-centered consultations, guidance, and recommended resources for clients, staff, and various community agencies.
 Her many years of on-the-job experience as a direct line worker have afforded her a well-rounded skillset including managing adverse situations, comprehensive service planning, strengths-based and trauma-informed case management, and collaborating with interdisciplinary care teams to deliver culturally and linguistically appropriate services.
 Tigest holds a Master of Social Work from University of Washington.